immcantation/presto/docs/examples/annotations.rst

 Copying, merging and collapsing annotations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Nested annotation can be generated using the :program:`copy` or :program:`merge` subcommands of :ref:`ParseHeaders`.
+Nested annotations can be generated using the :program:`copy` or :program:`merge` subcommands of :ref:`ParseHeaders`.
 The examples that follow will use the starting annotation::